Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Introduction

 These invariants $\Omega$ are therefore not only \textit{functorial} by construction, but also \textit{monoidal} against a certain connected summation operation between the PL 2-ribbons.
 Through the theory of handlebody decompositions \cite{matveev2007algorithmic}, this monoidality turned out to be central in the following. \begin{theorem} (\ref{handlebodyinvariance}.)
 The \textbf{2-ribbon invariants of 2-Chern-Simons theory} $\Omega(\,_{B_1}P_{B_2})\in\widehat{\C}_q(\mathbb{G}^P)$ are invariant under handlebody moves (see fig. \ref{fig:handlemoves}) on the 2d simple polyhedron $P$. \end{theorem} By the stable equivalence result of \cite{Sakata2022-il}, this means that $\Omega(\,_{B_1}P_{B_2})$ can be interpreted as certain decorated stratified 3-manifolds \cite{hudson1969piecewise,Liu:2024qth} embedded in $D^4$.

-Isomorphism classes of 2-Chern-Simons 2-ribbon invariants \eqref{g2ribboninvar} involve the \textit{smooth} cohomology theory for Lie 2-groups and Lie 2-algebras. \begin{proposition} (\ref{bigradedQ}.)
-Isomorphism classes of 2-Chern-Simons 2-ribbon invariants $2\mathcal{CS}^\mathbb{G}_{q}(D^4)$ are parameterized by assignments of a bigraded ring of Chern $q$-polynomials $H(B\mathbb{G},\mathbb{Z})[t][q,q^{-1}]$ on the classifying space (2-stack) of the Lie 2-group $\mathbb{G}$, to marked PL 2-ribbons up to diffeomorphism. \end{proposition} These have been studied in, for instance, \cite{Angulo2024TheVE,Schommer_Pries_2011,Waldorf2012ACO,Nikolaus2011FOUREV}.
-This result is interesting, as it seems to imply a close relation between $2\mathcal{CS}^\mathbb{G}_{q}(D^4)$ and another type of higher-tangle invariant that exists in the literature: the \textit{higher lasagna modules} of Manolescu-Walker-Wedrich \cite{Manolescu2022SkeinLM}, which are based on the derived, multiply-graded $\mathfrak{gl}_N$ Khovanov-Rozansky homology theory $\operatorname{KhR}^N$ \cite{Khovanov:2000,Khovanov:2006,Khovanov_2010,rouquier:hal-00002981,Rouquier2005CategorificationOS}.
+Isomorphism classes of 2-Chern-Simons 2-ribbon invariants \eqref{g2ribboninvar} involve the \textit{smooth equivariant} cohomology.
+The cohomolgoy on the classifying space (2-stack) of the Lie 2-group $\mathbb{G}$ has been studied in various guises in, for instance, \cite{Angulo2024TheVE,Schommer_Pries_2011,Waldorf2012ACO,Nikolaus2011FOUREV}. \begin{proposition} (\ref{bigradedQ}.)
+Isomorphism classes of 2-Chern-Simons 2-ribbon invariants $2\mathcal{CS}^\mathbb{G}_{q}(D^4)$ are parameterized by assignments of $\mathbb{G}$-equivariant cohomology classes in $H_\mathbb{G}(B\mathbb{G},\mathbb{Z})[t][q,q^{-1}]$ to marked PL 2-ribbons up to diffeomorphism. \end{proposition} This result is interesting, as it seems to imply a close relation between $2\mathcal{CS}^\mathbb{G}_{q}(D^4)$ and another type of higher-tangle invariant that exists in the literature: the \textit{higher lasagna modules} of Manolescu-Walker-Wedrich \cite{Manolescu2022SkeinLM}, which are based on the derived, multiply-graded $\mathfrak{gl}_N$ Khovanov-Rozansky homology theory $\operatorname{KhR}^N$ \cite{Khovanov:2000,Khovanov:2006,Khovanov_2010,rouquier:hal-00002981,Rouquier2005CategorificationOS}.

 This may not as surprising as one may first think, since 2-Chern-Simons theory $S_{2CS}$ itself involves \textit{derived} fields and host Wilson surface operators that can end on knots \cite{Witten:2011zz}.\footnote{Furthermore, the gauge-field equations (1.1) in \cite{Gaiotto:2011} can be (mostly) reproduced by the fake-flatness $F_A-\mu_1B=0$ equation of motion in 2-Chern-Simons theory, by restricting to a 2-gauge sector of a certain field multiplet configuration $(A,B=0)\in \Omega^\bullet(M^4)\otimes\G$.} However, $2\mathcal{CS}^\mathbb{G}_{q}(D^4)$ do differ from the lasagna invariants $\mathcal{S}^{\mathfrak{gl}_N}_0(D^4)$ in a crucial manner; more details can be found in \S \ref{conclusion} and \S \ref{higherskein}.